os-js/manual.os-js.org/src/v3/development/README.md

 Official projects are scoped with `@osjs/<project>-<suffix>`.

+## Building

+These are the deafult provided commands for performing build actions:

+> [info] Note that packages are built separately from your distribution/installation by default.
+Make sure to run the build commands in the correct directory.

+* `npm run build` Build changes once
+* `npm run watch` Watch and build changes automatically

+To produce a production build, prefix your command with ex: `NODE_ENV=production npm run <task>`.

+## Testing

+These are the default provided commands for performing test actions:

+> [info] Note that packages are built separately from your distribution/installation by default.
+Make sure to run the build commands in the correct directory.

+* `npm run test` - Run all tests and linters
+* `npm run eslint` - ESLint pass
+* `npm run stylelint` - Stylelint pass
+* `npm run jest` - Jest unit tests

-## Modules
+## Developing Modules

-The OS.js client and server are split up into several modules provided by `npm packages` (see `package.json`).
+The OS.js client and server are split up into several modules provided by `npm` packages (see `package.json`).

-You can place your own modules inside the `src/` if you don't want to work with npm.
+To override these modules follow the [modules guide](../guide/modules/README.md).

 To make your own module(s), you can use the CLI Wizard: